Togo Mizrahi: Career

 In 1946, Mizrahi was accused of Zionist collaboration.
+The political state in Egypt during the post-war period led to what Starr refers to as “the diminishing status of Jews in Egypt.”
+This led to heavier criticism of Mizrahi’s work as it was seen as not fitting in with new nationalistic ideas.
+As a result of this accusation and this growing religious and cultural divide, he was forced out of Egypt.
 Although he seemed poised for a comeback in 1949, Mizrahi never made another movie.
 In 1952, he appointed his brother Alfred Mizrahi to oversee daily operations of the Egyptian Films Company.
 Mizrahi left Egypt and settled in Rome, where he died on June 5, 1986.